 Mortgage loans – Why all the paperwork?

-As a Loan Officer serving Minnesota, Wisconsin, and South Dakota, I am constantly asked why is there so much paperwork required to get a mortgage loan today.
+As a Loan Officer serving Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, I am constantly asked why is there so much paperwork required to get a mortgage loan today.
 It seems that the lender wants to know everything about you these days, and you would be correct.
 Your mortgage lender does want to know a lot about you.
 If you were to give a complete stranger a huge loan, for a 30-year commitment, what would YOU want to know about them?

 To make it feel worse than it really is, from about 1999 until 2007 during the housing boom, there were many programs available that allowed for limited documentation, or even no proof of income.
 Many people took advantage of those programs.
 Unfortunately, a large number of those people were allowed to bite off more loan than they would have been allowed if they proved income, contributing to the real estate collapse starting in 2007.